rohith50/SlicerNNInteractive/README.md

 For now, `nnInteractiveSlicer` is not yet available in the Extensions Manager of 3D Slicer.
 So, currently, the following steps are still needed to install the `nnInteractiveSlicer` extension on the client-side in 3D Slicer:

-1. `git clone git@github.com:coendevente/nninteractive-slicer.git` (or download the current project as a `.zip` file from GitHub)
+1. `git clone git@github.com:coendevente/nninteractive-slicer.git` (or download the current project as a `.zip` file from GitHub).
 2. Open 3D Slicer and click the Module dropdown menu in the top left of the 3D Slicer window:
 	![Slicer dropdown menu](img/dropdown.png)
 3. Go to `Developer Tools` > `Extension Wizard`.